 Refugees in Effective and Active Partnership (REAP) is a refugee-led organisation in West London empowering refugees and asylum seekers to live as valuable and valued members of society.
 It offers a range of services.

 The Refugee & Migrant Centre (RMC) provides a dedicated service to asylum seekers, refugees and vulnerable migrants living in the Black Country and Birmingham.
-Services include advice and guidance, destitution and employment support and health services.
+Services include casework, advice and guidance on immigration, housing/homelessness/destitution, welfare, education and health.
+Alongside this, we also provide English classes, dedicated support with citizenship and employment and run two resettlement schemes for vulnerable Syrian refugees.

 Refugee Action is a national charity supporting asylum seekers and refugees.
 The Birmingham branch offers two main services, the CARE project and the Syrian Vulnerable Persons Resettlement Scheme.
 The CARE Project supports asylum seekers in Birmingham whose claim for asylum has been refused.